oskarth/experiments.oskarth.com/content/unix02.md

 +++

 This is the third post in my series on Grokking xv6.
-We will use GDB to understanding how the stack works.
+We will use GDB to understanding how the stack works in detail.
 At the end of the post there's a video where we trace a system call from user space to kernel space and back.

 <!--more-->